rohegde7/Insider-Events/README.md

 # Insider Events
-Brings all the happenning events in your city at your finger tips :D
+Brings all the happening events in your city at your finger tips :D

 ### Tech
 * Kotlin